Startup Transforms Carbon Emissions into Vodka to Save the Planet

 Growth Opportunities for End Users:

 An increase in urbanization has led to an association of premium beverages with class and sophistication, resulting in consumers looking for unique and innovative drinking experiences.
 This segment will be further strengthened by sustainability and clean-label initiatives by many stakeholders, including consumers in the food and beverage sector.
-In the long term, such innovation will save the planet and meet end users’ objective if lower development cost and scalability are met with the required infrastructure and supportive policy and regulatory guidelines.
+In the long term, such innovation will save the planet and meet end users’ objectives if lower development costs and scalability are met with the required infrastructure and supportive policy and regulatory guidelines.

 Potential Advancements for Peer Markets: